 Amendment GC102 to the Mitchell and Whittlesea Planning Schemes

-To view the exhibited Donnybrook-Woodstock Infrastructure Contributions Plan and associated planning documents, refer to:
+To view a copy of the final amendment documentation, including the Donnybrook-Woodstock Infrastructure Contributions Plan, refer to:

 About the Infrastructure Contributions Plan

 An Infrastructure Contributions Plan (ICP) is the primary method for local councils to collect funds to contribute towards the basic and essential local infrastructure new suburbs require.